 Artist INC Houston

-Artist INC and M-AAA collaborate with Fresh Arts to present Artist INC Live Houston
+M-AAA collaborates with Fresh Arts to present Artist INC in Houston

 About Fresh Arts

 Fresh Arts is dedicated to strengthening the sustainability and vibrancy of Houston’s arts sector by bolstering the capacity and professional practice of artists and arts organizations and enhancing the public’s engagement with the arts.
 Fresh Arts is committed to the growth of a thriving, innovative, and diverse arts sector in Houston and towards that end, provides programming and services in the arenas of professional development training, resource aggregation, showcasing, community building, and audience development.
 They are a help-desk and small business development center, as well as an advocate, intermediary, and support network for Houston’s creative community.

 Artist INC Houston convenes March 13- May 8, 2018.